MSiam/TFSegmentation/README.md

 ### Run
 The file named run.sh provide a good example for running different architectures.
 Have a look at this file.
 1. Remove comment from run.sh for running fcn8s_mobilenet on the validation set of cityscapes to get its mIoU.
 Our framework evaluation will produce results lower than the cityscapes evaluation script by small difference, for the final evaluation we use the cityscapes evaluation script.
 UNet ResNet18 should have 56% on validation set, but with cityscapes script we got 57.9%.
-The results on the test set for SkipNet-MobileNet and SkipNet-Shufflenet are publicly available on the Cityscapes Benchmark.
+The results on the test set for SkipNet-MobileNet and SkipNet-ShuffleNet are publicly available on the Cityscapes Benchmark.
 ```
 python3 main.py --load_config=unet_resnet18_test.yaml test Train LinkNET
 ```